Lord Exhumator Scaverous

 |

-- Warcaster - All warcasters come with a stack of standard special rules - most notably being awesome.
-(Click the link for a full rundown.)
+Warcaster - All warcasters come with a stack of standard special rules - most notably being awesome.
+Click here for a newbie-friendly recap, or click here for the full rules.

 Feat: Black Gate[edit]

-- While in Scaverous' control range, friendly Cryx models gain boosted magic attack rolls.
+- While in Scaverous' control range, friendly Faction models gain boosted magic attack rolls.

 - When Scaverous casts a spell, reduce the COST of the spell by 1.